snystrom/cmdfun/README.md

 ## Error checking user input

-When using `dotargs` to write lazy shell wrappers, the user can easily mistype a commandline flag since there is not text completion.
-Some programs behave unexpectedly when flags are typed incorrectly, and for this reason return uninformative error messages. `dotargs` has built-in methods to automatically populate a list of valid flags from a command’s help-text.
+When using `cmdlr` to write lazy shell wrappers, the user can easily mistype a commandline flag since there is not text completion.
+Some programs behave unexpectedly when flags are typed incorrectly, and for this reason return uninformative error messages. `cmdlr` has built-in methods to automatically populate a list of valid flags from a command’s help-text.